-To read the full history of WTB, you can purchase the book, “Bringing Women of Faith Together After 9/11,” selected and edited notes from our meetings over the first 8 years.
+To read a fuller history of WTB, you can purchase the book, “Bringing Women of Faith Together After 9/11,” containing selected and edited notes from our meetings over the first 8 years.
 For more information click here: Lulu

 The Beginnings, 2001